TheZoidMaster/Hivemind/README.md

 Welcome to **Hivemind**, my modular mess of self-prompting LLMs, plugins, and likely uncommented code hell.

-This program is designed to think out loud, talk to multiple platforms (Discord, Twitch, or whatever you want really), and generally act like a person to some extent.
+This program is designed to think out loud, talk to multiple platforms (Discord, Twitch, or whatever you want, really), and generally act like a person to some extent.

 ---